Ondrej0/Dimensional-Hops-Unity-Game/README.md

   -Player can move on the X axis, as well as jump.
-Jump can only be activated if touching ground -Added animations (idle animation, jump animation) -Player can hop between the two dimensions using the S key (this is just an illution, player and the camera actually add 50 to their X positin, and the colour of the background changes colour) -I had to put a 0.01 second cooldown for the dimension jump, otherwise it executed both X position + 50 and X position - 50 at the same time leaving the player in same spot -End portal loads new scene
+Jump can only be activated if touching ground -Added animations (idle animation, jump animation) -Player can hop between the two dimensions using the S key (this is just an illution, player and the camera actually add 50 to their X position, and the colour of the background changes) -I had to put a 0.01 second cooldown for the dimension jump, otherwise it executed both X position + 50 and X position - 50 at the same time leaving the player in same spot -End portal loads new scene